I am currently fully committed to existing clients and have no spare availability at this time.

 Currently, I do not offer couples therapy, family intervention or children and adolescent services, or where risk cannot be safely managed remotely.

-I deliver all formal sessions through a professional live video platform (Zoom) from a private home office, meaning that my clients are not restricted by location in the UK.
+I deliver all formal sessions through a professional live video platform (Zoom / Google Meet) from a private home office, meaning that my clients are not restricted by location in the UK.

 Video therapy can be a very beneficial and convenient way to access help but there are differences from physical face to face meetings.
 These include adaptations to technique, as well as practical considerations such as your opportunity for privacy, access to a suitable video enabled device and stable internet connection.